 Mandala Infinity scarf – REBOOT!!
 This is one of my first patterns, so I wanted to go back and make it in a different color and jazz it up!
-I hope you like V2.
-I also realized way too late that there were some mistakes my testers and I missed, so those are fixed and I”m hoping everyone loves this pattern as much as I do.
-It is comprised of basic stitches, along with a full video tutorial at the bottom of the post.
+I hope you like version 2!
+The Mandala Infinity scarf is a free crochet scarf pattern perfect to give you a little challenge!

 When you finish your Mandala Infinity Scarf, pretty please share and tab me or use hashtags #StardustGoldCrochet #MandalaInfinityScarf so I can see your awesome work!

 A little bit about the yarn…and Navajo Plying

 Mandala Yarn by Lion Brand is a DK (3) weight yarn, but we are going to make it chunky!
 The colors are beautiful, so I wanted to use Mandala, but needed it thicker.
 I use a method I will teach you that turns a light worsted (3), into a chunky weight yarn (5-6).

 It’s easy!
 The results are amazing, and it opens the door for so many projects and new colors from thin to chunky.

 Another fun way to make a thin yarn thicker is to use two skeins and pull one strand from each.
 But here, we are using the S-method (Navajo Plying), and three strands or 3 weight yarn.

 A little note about how this pattern is written…